 In today’s job market, your online presence can be one of the most significant factors in securing a job.
 In fact, up to 95 percent of recruiters report they screen potential candidates on LinkedIn before moving forward with a hire.
 As the leading online network for professionals, LinkedIn is a powerful resource for nurses looking for a new job – but only if you use it right.
 Here’s what you should include on your LinkedIn profile if you want hiring managers to look your way.
+This is also great advice for what nurse credentials should go on your resume.

 1. Professional history